NicolasSiver/nodebb-plugin-ns-login/README.md

 ```

 ## Using plugin as internal REST API

-Whenever used as internal API disable IP limiter in `userDefence` instance of BruteForce.
+Whenever used as internal API disable IP limiter in `userDefence` instance of `express-brute`.

 ```
 userDefence.getMiddleware({
+    // Disregard IP address when matching requests if set to true
-        ignoreIP: true, // Set true if API is used internaly from few IPs
+    // Set true if API is used internaly from few IPs
+    ignoreIP: true,
     key: function (req, res, next) {
         // prevent too many attempts for the same username next(req.body.username);
     }
-    }),
+})
 ```

 ## Additional information